Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Experiments

 \textbf{Result Overview}. \Cref{fig:poisoning-versus-detectability} shows the number of poisoned samples ($m$) on the x-axis and the attack success rate (ASR) and detectability in ROC AUC on the y-axis.
 The green, solid line shows the attack's ASR, whereas the blue and orange dotted lines show the detectability of each attack using (i) our Calibrated Trigger Inversion and (ii) Neural Cleanse~\cite{wang2019neural}.
 We evaluate detectability against a ResNet-18 model~\cite{he2016deep}.
 All plots show that more effective attacks are more easily detectable and that our Calibrated Trigger Inversion strictly outperforms Neural Cleanse in the ability to detect backdoors for every $m$.
 We observe that Neural Cleanse performs substantially worse than our approach because it often reverse-engineers a generic trigger that barely resembles the real trigger.
 Since many unrelated trigger patterns can already perfectly satisfy the optimization criterion (to achieve a high ASR), Neural Cleanse often gets stuck in local minima.
 Our detection strictly improves over Neural Cleanse, and thus when referring to detectability, we only refer to an attack's detectability using our method.

 \textbf{CIFAR-10}. \Cref{fig:pvd-a} shows that \poisonlabel{BadNets} achieves a high ASR of $\eta_{5}=0.69$ with a low detectability $\rho_{5}=0.56$ on CIFAR-10.
 As the attacker poisons more samples, the ASR increases to a near-perfect value $\eta_{20}=0.99$, but also the attack's detectability $\rho_{20}=0.80$ increases.
 Interestingly, the attack's detectability does not substantially increase once it achieves a near-perfect ASR.
-We observe the same phenomenon for \cleanlabel{C-BadNets}, which requires injecting more poisoned samples to achieve a similar effectiveness as its poison label counterpart.
-When equalizing for effectiveness, we observe a slightly higher detectability for clean label attacks than for poison label attacks.
+We observe the same phenomenon for \cleanlabel{C-BadNets}, which requires injecting more poisoned samples to achieve a similar effectiveness as its poison-label counterpart.
+When equalizing for effectiveness, we observe a slightly higher detectability for clean-label attacks than for poison-label attacks.
 For instance, in \Cref{fig:pvd-b}, we measure an effectiveness/detectability pair of $\eta_{750}=0.60/\rho_{750}=0.81$ for \cleanlabel{C-BadNets}, but only $\eta_{5}=0.69/\rho_{5}=0.56$ for \poisonlabel{BadNets} on CIFAR-10.

 \textbf{ImageNet}. \Cref{fig:pvd-c} shows the effectiveness and detectability of \poisonlabel{BadNets} on ImageNet.
 For \poisonlabel{BadNets}, we measure an effectiveness $\eta_{4000}=0.93$ and a detectability of $\rho_{4000}=0.96$ (i.e., a near-perfect attack detectability).
 Even for relatively low effectiveness $\eta_{100}=0.03$, we observe a detectability of $\rho_{100}=0.57$.
 Recall that on CIFAR-10, we measure a similar detectability of $\rho_5=0.56$ - but at a much higher attack effectiveness of $\eta_5=0.69$.
 We conclude that the same attacks are substantially easier to detect on ImageNet than on CIFAR-10 when equalizing for effectiveness.